Level 5

 Course code: 4B22

-You will work as a member of the in-house dance company developing your skills base through levelled classes in all genres.
-You will also have the chance to nurture your own creative voice through choreographic projects aimed at preparing you for the varied employment opportunities within the industry.
-Our holistic approach and company ethos will ensure that you enter the industry having developed a broad skills base through practical training in various disciplines.
+Students will work as a member of the in-house dance company developing their skills base through levelled classes in all genres, while nurturing their own creative voice to prepare them for the varied employment opportunities available within the Performing Arts industry.
+Our holistic approach and company ethos will ensure that students enter the industry having developed a broad skills base through practical training in various disciplines and vocational contexts.

-The first year is designed to introduce you to the broad spectrum of the Performing Arts Industry with focus on a Dance specific pathway.
-You will train in a variety of styles and techniques including contemporary dance, classical ballet, commercial, jazz and tap, and choreography for performances.
+The first year is designed to introduce students to the broad spectrum of the Performing Arts Industry from a Dance specific pathway, with training in a variety of styles and techniques including contemporary dance classical ballet commercial, jazz ,tap and choreography for performance.
 With the exploration of theory based studies allowing for the acquisition of a wider understanding of the historical and cultural context of dance as an Art form.
-You will be encouraged to develop reflective and enquiring approaches to your work, drawing on independent research in order to underpin your own practice.
-Within this year you will have the opportunity to participate in a collaborative project with the theatre company Teatro dei Borfia, resulting in a site specific piece performed in Italy.
+Students are encouraged to develop reflective and enquiring approaches to their work drawing on independent research in order to underpin their own practice.

-Through your second year you will continue to hone your practical skills participating in technique classes and refining your own choreographic style.
-An emphasis is placed on vocational training, and the skills required to enter into the professional worlds of performing arts.
-You will have opportunities to explore current industry trends in order to equip you to step into the industry.
-The course will prepare you for auditions and castings, in addition to nurturing your own creativity, allowing you to pursue the diverse range of further education or employment routes current within the dance industry.
+Through the second year students will continue to hone their practical skills participating in technique classes and refining their own choreographic style.
+An emphasis is placed on vocational training and the skills required to seek professional employment, with opportunities to explore current industry trends and expectations in order to equip them to enter into the industry.
+With a focus on preparing for auditions and castings, in addition to nurturing students own creativity, our aim is to fully prepare our students to pursue the diverse range of further education or employment routes currently available within the dance industry.

 Entry Requirements